Ancient Voices for the Modern Soul

 👑

 Originally about Israel's king, ultimately fulfilled in Jesus.
-Read them first as about David's situation, then through the lens of Christ who embodies them perfectly.
-They are prophecy in prayer form.
+Read them first about David's situation, then through the lens of Christ.
+Examples: Psalms 2, 22, 45, 72, 110.

 📖